Zywave/booster/src/_areas/design-system/patterns/multi-picker.md

 #### **Text input: Search**

 Use a search to filter a long list of options.
 Typeahead is optional, but recommended, to provide suggestions for a more efficient experience.
-For more information [Typeahead documentation](https://zui.zywave.com/patterns/typeahead/).
+For more information, see [Typeahead documentation](/design-system/patterns/typeahead/).

 ![Multi-picker - search](/images/multipicker_search.svg)